Zero-based budgeting: Advantages and disadvantages

-Zero-based budgeting encourages companies to evaluate every department's funding, and their current needs rather than the momentum of previous budgets.
+ZBB encourages companies to evaluate every department's funding, and their current needs rather than the momentum of the previous year's budget or previous expenditure.
 It can help remove redundant spending.
 Communication between departments can improve by involving employees in decision-making and budget prioritization.
+ZBB may be undertaken as a "rolling process" spread over several years so that only a limited number of departments or business functions are affected each year.

-The development of the budget can take time, effort, and additional staff.
-It's possible for managers to present pet projects as "necessary" expenses.
+However, the development of the budget can take time, effort, and additional staff; the saving comes at the expense of a complete restructuring every budget cycle.
+It is possible for managers to present pet projects as "necessary" expenses.
 Departments can have difficulties justifying their budgets, due to uncertainties of market fluctuations.
 Managers have to spend more time on budgets that they would otherwise use for other duties.
 The time and training required for zero-based budgeting may mean managerial staff do not react to sudden changes to their operations, such as shifting markets or a departmental emergency.
 As a result, it may take longer for a company to allocate the necessary funding.